-Discussions through play / activities

-- Whilst in the bus / car

-- Through general conversations with staff.

-- Direct observations to see if children and enjoying activities or their behaviours are indicating some other view to be explored
+- Discussions through play / activities - Whilst in the bus / car - Through discussions at the dinner table. - Through general conversations with staff. - Direct observations to see if children and enjoying activities or their behaviours are indicating some other view to be explored - Using the comms board about their stays where possible - Helping staff to devise menus/make choices for meals / snacks etc. - Helping staff to devise activities. - Speaking with independent visitors to Russell House - Advocates for young people, where available.

-- Completing Evaluation Forms.

-- Helping staff to devise menus for meals.

-- Helping staff to devise activities.

-- · Speaking with independent visitors to Russell House

-- Advocates for young people.

-All children/young people know that they can talk to any staff member and that they can have direct contact and discussions with Home Manager or the Senior Practitioners, at any time.
+All children/young people can communicate with any staff member and that they can have direct contact and discussions with Home Manager or the Senior Practitioners on duty.